yossi2le/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 ### Basic implementation concepts

 When setting the data, as the code can't construct a single buffer to store all data (including metadata and possibly encrypted data) in one shot, it will be done in chunks, using the incremental set APIs.
 As for get, it will use the offset argument to extract metadata, data & CMAC separately.
 Rollback protection (RBP) keys are stored in the designated rollback protection storage, of KVStore type also.
-RBP Keys are generated using a 32-bit incremental counter, which is incremented whenever we have a new key.
-Start value of the counter is achieved by iterating over the rollback protection KVStore (at initialization) and getting the maximal value.
+RBP keys are the same as the SecureStore keys.

 # Detailed design